Tight Bounds for Sparsifying Random CSPs

-Several remarks are in order.
-First, it is worth noting that the above characterizations of sparsifiability depend only on the relation $R$, and so are computable in constant time (as we deal only with relations $R$ of arbitrary constant size).
-This, in combination with the fact that our cases are exhaustive, yields an efficient, complete characterization of the sparsifiability of CSPs in both of our studied models.
+In all of our main results, it is worth noting that the characterizations of sparsifiability depend only on the relation $R$, and so are computable in constant time (as we deal only with relations $R$ of arbitrary constant size).
+This, in combination with the fact that our cases are exhaustive, yields an efficient, complete characterization of the sparsifiability of (V)CSPs in both of our studied models.

-Second, and perhaps surprisingly, in both the random uniform and random $r$-partite cases, the random sparsifiability of a CSP on $n$ variables always behaves as $n^c$ where $c$ (which depends on the case and the relation) is \emph{integral}.\footnote{Of course, ignoring cases where no sparsification is possible, and $m$ itself happens to be $n^{\gamma}$, for $\gamma$ non-integral.} This stands in stark contrast to the sparsifiability of \emph{worst-case} instances, where it had been \emph{conjectured} that the sparsifiability exponent was always integral \cite{FK17, BZ20, KPS24, khanna2025efficient}, until the work of \cite{brakensiek2025redundancy}, who constructed explicit CSP instances whose sparsifiability behaves as $n^{\gamma}$ for $\gamma \notin \mathbb{Z}$.
-Very recently, it was even shown that every rational $\gamma \in \mathbb Q \cap [1,\infty)$ can appear as the exponent for some concrete CSP predicate~\cite{brakensiek2025Richness}.
+Furthermore, and perhaps surprisingly, in both the random uniform and random $r$-partite cases, the random sparsifiability of a CSP on $n$ variables always behaves as $n^c$ where $c$ (which depends on the case and the relation) is \emph{integral}.\footnote{Of course, ignoring cases where no sparsification is possible, and $m$ itself happens to be $n^{\gamma}$, for $\gamma$ non-integral.} This stands in stark contrast to the sparsifiability of \emph{worst-case} instances, where it had been \emph{conjectured} that the sparsifiability exponent was always integral \cite{FK17, BZ20, KPS24, khanna2025efficient}, until the work of \cite{brakensiek2025redundancy}, who constructed explicit CSP instances whose sparsifiability behaves as $n^{\gamma}$ for $\gamma \notin \mathbb{Z}$.
+Very recently, it was even shown that every rational $\gamma \in \mathbb Q \cap [1,\infty)$ can appear as the exponent for some concrete CSP relation~\cite{brakensiek2025Richness}.